stprochnow64/OS-Project/DetailedDesign.md

 ## 2.4 - Explanation of All Command Line Options Implemented
 Command line options:

-*-h* Removes the header from the output (defeats the purpose of our entire project but we're keeping it so there's another command line option)
+*w* with no other commands following will output the header and relevent information in a clear table *-h*: Removes the header from the output (defeats the purpose of our entire project but we're keeping it so there's another command line option)